WallarooLabs/blog.wallaroolabs.com/content/post/trending-twitter-hashtags-pt1.md

 All the code for our [Parallel Twitter Trending Hashtags](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/parallel-twitter-trending-hashtags) example is available on GitHub.
 You can clone the code, [install your Python and Wallaroo dependencies](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/parallel-twitter-trending-hashtags#installation), [supply your Twitter credentials](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/parallel-twitter-trending-hashtags#configuration) and [run it](https://github.com/WallarooLabs/wallaroo_blog_examples/tree/master/parallel-twitter-trending-hashtags#running-instructions) to see it in action.

 The Wallaroo specific logic is all in a single file [twitter_wallaroo_app.py](https://github.com/WallarooLabs/wallaroo_blog_examples/blob/master/parallel-twitter-trending-hashtags/twitter_wallaroo_app.py).
 Feel free to dive in and check it out.
 In a couple of weeks, I'm going to publish a post about that looks at how the windowing used to determine trending works in this application.

-## Give Wallaroo a try

-We hope that this post has piqued your interest in Wallaroo!

-If you are just getting started, we recommend you try our [Docker image](https://docs.wallaroolabs.com/book/getting-started/docker-setup.html), which allows you to get Wallaroo up and running in only a few minutes.

-Wallaroo provides a robust platform that enables developers to implement business logic within a streaming data pipeline quickly.
-Wondering if Wallaroo is right for your use case?
-Please reach out to us at [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com), we’d love to chat.